 There are varying degrees of wealth and financial independence—enough to fill a whole series of articles.
 It’s worth doing some research on what makes the most sense for you and your situation.
 As you research, your level of financial independence will probably fall into one of these categories:

-Stop Living Paycheck-To-Paycheck
+1. You Want to Stop Living Paycheck-To-Paycheck

 This may not seem like a huge accomplishment, but the sweet relief of having enough money in the bank to cover your expenses shouldn’t be underestimated.
 Start here.